Contact Us for a Free Consultation (213) 542-0979

 Is it helpful to gather things like information or letters, character witnesses, etc?
 If so, what is the best approach to do so or does my attorney do that for me?

 It can be helpful to gather letters and character witness information.
-It is not a bad idea to gather that type of information.
+It is a good idea to gather that type of information.
 But again, your attorney should be your guide, and it depends on the type of case and the circumstances surrounding the case.

 If your attorney tells you in the initial interview to start to gather character letters, then you can go ahead and put together a package for your attorney.
 But don't just start doing things without consulting first with your attorney because that might end up hurting your case.

-Most of the time, it's going to be me doing the work.
-You're hiring me as your attorney to take care of business for you.
-So, let me do that.
+Most of the time, I'll be doing the work.
+You're hiring me as your attorney to take care of business for you, so let me do that.
 If I need something from somebody, I will let that person know.
-If I give you those type of instructions, I expect for you to follow through because it will help your case.
+If I give you those types of instructions, I expect you to follow through because it will help your case.

 Los Angeles Criminal Courtroom Etiquette